Zhāng Yān was a Chángshān Zhēndìng man, originally surnamed Chǔ.

 - (1) Jiǔzhōu Chūnqiū states: Zhāng Jué had rebelled.
 Hēishān “Black Mountain,” Báibō “White Wave,” Huánglóng “Yellow Dragon,” Zuǒ Xiào “Colonel,” Niújiǎo “Oxhorn,” Wǔlù “Five Stags,” Dīgēn “Ram Roots,” Kǔqiú “Bitter Worm,” Liú Shí “Rock,” Píng-Hàn “Pacifying Hàn,” Dàhóng “Great Flood, Sīlì “Director of Retainers,” Yuánchéng “Fate City,” Luóshì “Silk Market,” Léigōng “Lord of Thunder,” Fúyún, “Floating Cloud,” Fēi-Yān “Flying Sparrow,” Báijué, “White Noble,” Yáng Fèng “Phoenix,” Yú Dú “Poison,” and others each raised troops.
 The largest had twenty to thirty thousand, the smallest did not have less than several thousand.
 Líng-dì could not suppress them, so he sent envoys to appoint Yáng Fèng as Colonel of Hēishān, to command the various mountain bandits, and nominate Xiàolián “Filial Incorrupt” candidates for office.
 After this they spread and grew, and could no longer be counted.

-- Diǎnlüè states: The various commanders of the Black Mountain and Yellow Scarves were originally not capped, and so gave each other style names.
+- Diǎnlüè states: The various commanders of the Black Mountain and Yellow Scarves were originally not capped, and so gave each other appellations.
 They called the one who rode a white horse as Zhāng Báiqí “White Rider,” and the one who was swift and agile as Zhāng Fēi-Yān “Flying Swallow,” they called the one with a loud voice Zhāng Léigōng “Lord of Thunder,” the one with a lush beard called himself Yú Dīgēn “Ram Roots,” and the one with large eyes called himself Lǐ Dàmù “Big Eye.”

 After this, Dǒng Zhuó moved Heaven’s Son to Cháng’ān, and soldiers across the realm rose up.
 Yān then led his horde to strive with the leading figures.
 Yuán Shào and Gōngsūn Zàn fought in Jìzhōu, and Yān sent his subordinate officers Dù Zhǎng and others to assist Zàn, which fought with Shào, and were defeated by Shào, and some of the men deserted and scattered.
 When Tàizǔ was about to settle Jìzhōu, Yān sent an envoys to ask in assisting in the rule and command, and was appointed General Pacifying the North.
 He led his horde to go to Yè [to surrender], and was appointed Ānguó precinct Marquis, with a fief of five hundred households.